sqlxpert/stay-stopped-aws-rds-aurora/README.md

     |DB instance started|DB cluster started|
     |DB instance is being started due to it exceeding the maximum allowed time being stopped.|DB cluster is being started due to it exceeding the maximum allowed time being stopped.|

-    > So much for a "quick" start!
-If you don't want to wait the 8 days, see [Testing](#testing),
+    > If you don't want to wait 8 days, see [Testing](#testing),
     below.